ZJU-Automated-Reasoning-Group/efmc/README.md

 SMT-based Software Model Checking

 ## 1. Introduction
-This toolkit provides a set of engines for verifying properties of programs.
-The engines are based on different approaches, such as template-based (constraint-based) approach, property-directed reachability (PDR), and K-induction.
+EFMC is a toolkit for verifying program properties using SMT-based verification engines.
+It implements multiple approaches including template-based verification, property-directed reachability (PDR), and k-induction.
-Each engine has its own strengths and weaknesses, and can be used for different types of programs and properties.
-In this README, we provide a brief overview of each engine and how to use it.
+Each engine offers distinct advantages for different types of programs and properties.

 ### 1.1 Entrance of the Verifier

+The main verification interface is through prover.py, which supports programs specified in either CHC (Constrained Horn Clauses) or
-To verify a program specified via CHC or SyGuS format (annotated with pre- and post conditions), you may use the following file
+SyGuS (Syntax-Guided Synthesis) format with pre- and post-conditions.

 ~~~~
 prover.py